Showing posts sorted by relevance for query Metropolitan. Sort by date Show all posts

 1953 Nash Statesmen Custom Sedan.
 It was the larger Nash models from which the Metropolitan's styling motifs were borrowed.

 Available from 1953 in closed and convertible form, the Metropolitan was notable for adopting the styling cues of the larger Nash cars, down-scaling them to fit the dimension of a small, economy vehicle, something some English manufacturers would also try before realizing the compromises created just to many distortions.
 Detroit however would stick to the approach for decades and some truly ghastly things were over the years created.
 With an attractive exchange-rate (Sterling in September 1949 having being devalued from US$4.03 to US$2.80), the Metropolitan was profitable for Nash although sales, initially encouraging, never grew substantially but remained sufficiently buoyant for production to continue until 1953 but it always suffered the difficulty faced by many small cars in the era: for not much more money, buyers could get considerably more.
 Detroit, always good at producing big cars, ensured customers received “much metal for the money” and even the Volkswagen beetle, the other notable small car of the 1950s, was somewhat bigger yet no more expensive.
 Still, for reasons such as the cost of operation and maneuverability, there were buyers who actually wanted a smaller car and the Metropolitan certainly delivered superior fuel economy although its usefulness for driving in congested urban environments was compromised by the enclosure of the front wheels, meaning the turning circle was similar to that of a medium-sized truck which made parking a chore.
-It did though find a niche, sold also under the Hudson name after 1954 when Nash and Hudson American Motors Corporation (AMC) and Austin would in 1956 negotiate an arrangement whereby they could offer Metropolitans in markets where AMC didn’t operate.
-Under the terms of this deal, it was sold various as a Nash, Austin or Metropolitan, all these models benefiting from the fitment of an 1.5 litre (91 cubic inch) engine.
+It did though find a niche (in 1959 it was the second biggest selling import in the US although Volkswagen sold more than five times as many Beetles), sold also under the Hudson name after 1954 when Nash and Hudson American Motors Corporation (AMC) and Austin would in 1956 negotiate an arrangement whereby they could offer Metropolitans in markets where AMC didn’t operate.
+Under the terms of this deal, it was sold variously as a Nash, Austin or Metropolitan, all these models benefiting from the fitment of an 1.5 litre (91 cubic inch) engine.
+One benefit of the UK versions being built with right had drive (RHD) was their small size made them ideal for police forces in US cities which purchased them for their parking patrols, the enforcement officers able to reach through the window to place a ticket on the windscreen, all without leaving their seat.
+In a New York winter, that would have been better than a motorcycle.

 1959 Nash Metropolitan Convertible.